 RELATED: How to Live Without Smoking

 Tobacco is strongly linked to multiple types of cancer and other diseases.
-Although commonly associated with cigarettes, there are other forms that are just as harmful and should be avoided.
-Learn about the differences here:
+Although commonly associated with cigarettes, there are other forms of tobacco that are just as harmful and should be avoided.

-The most commonly thought of product when you hear the word “smoking.”
+The most commonly thought of form of tobacco when you hear the word “smoking.”
 Cigarettes include tobacco leaves, nicotine, and many cancer-causing chemicals.
 The smoke from a cigarette is inhaled into the lungs.

-Cigars are tightly rolled, cured tobacco leaves in a leaf wrapper.
+Cigars are another form of tobacco, they are tightly rolled, cured tobacco leaves in a leaf wrapper.
 Although cigars are usually not inhaled into the lungs, they still contain harmful, cancer-causing ingredients.
 They can also lead to a nicotine addiction.

 Electronic Cigarettes (e-cigarette)

-A newer product, this device is shaped like a cigarette, cigar, or pen and does not contain tobacco.
+A newer kind of tobacco, this device is shaped like a cigarette, cigar, or pen and does not contain tobacco.
 E-cigarettes contain nicotine, flavoring, and other chemicals which may be harmful, and uses batteries to heat and create a vapor.
 The amount of nicotine in individual e-cigarettes varies, although no tobacco smoke is produced.
 It is not yet known whether e-cigarettes are safe.